Tasneem-Gad/Tasneem-Gad/README.md

 - 👋 Hi, I’m @Tasneem-Gad
-- 👀 I’m interested in .
+- 👀 I’m interested in Reading and sleeping.
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me https://www.linkedin.com/in/tasneemgad/

 <!---